-The Crown Range Road is a memorable journey located in the Otago region of the South Island of New Zealand, linking Queenstown and Wanaka.
-It’s one of the highest roads in the country reaching an altitude of 1.121m (3,677ft) above the sea level.
+Crown Range Road is a memorable journey located in the Otago region of the South Island of New Zealand.
+It’s an exhilarating road with hairpin bends, serpentines and steep grades.

 This asphalted road (formerly State Highway 89) is 68km long.
 It connects Queenstown with Wanaka.
 This drive is not for the faint hearted and several of the bends are actual hairpins bends.
 The drive on the descent drops away to a seemingly bottomless gorge.
 There are some switchbacks on the descent and the road is not advised for towing vehicles or vehicles longer than about 12 meters.

 The weather can be challenging during winter.
 The road is very windy and potentially dangerous.
 In winter, the road is often covered in snow and ice, making for very difficult driving conditions.
 Chains are often required.
 There are chains fitting bays on either side of the pass.
 The drive can pose certain difficulties, especially for the weak hearted.

 It is a fairly winding road but not recommended to newbies.
 The road is totally paved.
 Always check the road conditions before setting off, especially in winter.
 The trip affords spectacular views of the mountains.
 This route is not recommended if your passengers are prone to car sickness.
 The road does get busier at weekends and in the main holiday season.
 Take your time to enjoy the trip.

 How high is the Crown Range Road?